 If the song was Moses’ spontaneous response to the miracle of the Red Sea, how could the Israelites have joined in?

-Ibn Ezra suggests that Moses composed the words and then taught them to the Children of Israel, but this will not appeal to everyone.
+Ibn Ezra suggests that Moses composed the words and then taught them to the Children of Israel.

 The Midrash Tanchuma holds that Moses sang, but as leader he was singing on behalf of the people as well as himself.